pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

 `<pipeline-name>-trigger-n`.
 You can manually update the heads of these branches to trigger processing just like in the previous example.

 !!! note Deleting or updating a pipeline **will not clean up** the trigger branch that it has created.
 In fact, the trigger branch has a lifetime that is not tied to the pipeline's lifetime.
-There is no guarantee that other pipelines are not using that trigger branch, and a pipeline can take an input branch that does not yet exist.
+There is no guarantee that other pipelines are not using that trigger branch.
 A trigger branch can, however, be deleted manually.

 ## More advanced automation